 Regulation XXX, implemented in the U.S. for various types of life insurance business beginning January 1, 2000, significantly increased the level of reserves that U.S. life insurance and life reinsurance companies must hold on their statutory financial statements for various types of life insurance business, primarily certain level premium term life products.
 The reserve levels required under Regulation XXX are normally in excess of reserves required under GAAP.
 In situations where primary insurers have reinsured business to reinsurers that are unlicensed and unaccredited in the U.S., the reinsurer must provide collateral equal to its reinsurance reserves in order for the ceding company to receive statutory financial statement credit.
-Reinsurers have historically utilized letters of credit for the benefit of the ceding company, or have placed assets in trust for the benefit of the ceding company, or have placed assets in trust for the benefit of the ceding company, or have placed assets in trust for the benefit of the ceding company, or have placed assets in trust for the benefit of the ceding company.
+Reinsurers have historically utilized letters of credit for the benefit of the ceding company, or have used other structures as the primary forms of collateral.